+Check Facebook page for updates on fruit ripening dates.
 Customers can pick fruit as they wander around the farm.
-If you’re short on time, call ahead to order a filled flat. city map
+If you’re short on time, call ahead to order a filled flat.

 Located on Sauvie Island, Columbia Farms was founded in the 1990s.
 From its number one acre beginnings, the farm has expanded to 80 acres of fifteen types of berries, peonies, pumpkins, and various decor.
 In the summer months, strawberries, raspberries, boysenberries, and blueberries are the main attractions.
 Visit this picturesque farm and pick their own in-season berries and enjoy the scenery.

-U-pick blueberry prices run $2.75/pint and are just as juicy and tasty as they look.
-Columbia Farms maintains a sustainable farming environment and adheres to current safety guidelines. city map
+U-pick blueberry are just as juicy and tasty as they look.
+Columbia Farms maintains a sustainable farming environment and adheres to current safety guidelines.

 Hillside Blueberries is a proud small family-owned farm that opened to the public in 2009.
 What started out as a few blueberry plants on this u-pick farm, that the resident elk also enjoyed, is now a thriving business.
 The farm grows several blueberry varieties without chemicals and pesticides.

-Hillside’s owner, Patti Jones, guesses the berries will be ripe for picking as early as the week of July 4, 2021.
-Their blueberry season runs through the summer. city map
+Hillside’s owner, Patti Jones, is soon to be announcing 2022 as their final season.
+Their blueberry season runs through the summer.

 Alongside her good friend Chuck Willis, owner Tiffany Patrella purchased the 18-acre farm in 2019, already populated with heritage 60-year-old blueberry plants.